KathyPeacock/Makers_document_updater_challenge/README.md

 Rather than diving straight into execution, I began by thoroughly analyzing the program requirements.
 The description was complex with multiple conditional paths, so I created a visual decision tree in Excalidraw to map out the logic.
 I wish I'd done this earlier, as I spent quite a while trying to wrap my head around it from the 'spec' description.

 The diagram actually became my testing touchstone.
 As this was done across 2 working days and was a complex scenario, I found that even with my clear planning notes with expectations listed, I had to constantly refer back to make sure I was understanding the product expectations properly.
+It would have been great if I'd done a formal Decision Table too, to explicitly lay out possible permutations of scenarios.

 ### 2. Test Data Generation